maraghj/2022-PROJECT-01-ELK/README.md

 How to Use the Ansible Build

 Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available in addition to restricting access to the network. -Load balancers distribute traffic to servers to prevent any one server from being overloaded.
+Load balancing ensures that the application will be highly available in addition to restricting access to the network.

+Load balancers distribute traffic to servers to prevent any one server from being overloaded.
 This protects against DDoS attacks by preventing servers from being overloaded.

 The jump box has the advantages of allowing access to the user froma single node, and this means it can be more easily secured and monitored.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs. -Filebeat will monitor log files, collect those events and forward them to the ELK stack. -Metricbeat periodically records metric data, including operating system metrics like CPU or memory data related to the services running on the servers.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs. -

+-Filebeat will monitor log files, collect those events and forward them to the ELK stack.

+-Metricbeat periodically records metric data, including operating system metrics like CPU or memory data related to the services running on the servers.

 The configuration details of each machine may be found below.